fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   [Multiboot2](https://github.com/3mdeb/grub/blob/tb_xen/grub-core/loader/multiboot.c#L192)
   but Zephyr has support only for Multiboot1.

-- Booting Zephyr in DLME would require updating `slaunch` support in GRUB and bringing Multiboot1 support to SKL.
+- Booting Zephyr in DLME would require extending it with Multiboot2 support.

 ## Summary